Local energy estimates for the fractional Laplacian: Variational formulation and regularity

 \begin{remark}[optimal parameters] In finite element applications of Theorem \ref{T:weighted_regularity}, discussed in Section \ref{sec:FE}, we will design graded meshes with a grading dictated by $\gamma$.
 The optimal choice of parameters $t$ and $\gamma$ depends on both the smoothness of the right hand side $f \in C^{\beta}(\overline\Omega)$ and the dimension $d$ of the space.
 We illustrate this now: let $d\ge 2$, $s < \frac{d}{2(d-1)}$, $\beta = \frac{d}{2(d-1)} - s$, and $\eps > 0$ be sufficiently small, and choose $t = s + \frac{d}{2(d-1)} - \eps d$ and $\gamma = \frac{1}{2(d-1)} - \eps$, to obtain the optimal regularity estimate

 In contrast, if $s \ge \frac{d}{2(d-1)}$, we set $\beta$ to be any positive number and take $t, \gamma$ as above to arrive at

 \end{remark}

 \begin{remark}[exterior ball condition] Taking into account the results from \cite{Gimperlein:19}, the exterior ball condition could be relaxed.
-Nevertheless, because the analysis of effects of reentrant corners is beyond our purposes, we leave such an assumption on $\Omega$. \end{remark}
+Indeed, such a reference proves that the asymptotic expansion \eqref{eq:bdry_behavior} is valid also for corner singularities, which implies that graded meshes also give rise to optimal convergence rates in that situation.
+Nevertheless, because the analysis of effects of reentrant corners is beyond the scope of this paper, we leave the exterior ball assumption on $\Omega$. \end{remark}